 07 Jul Kitchen Extensions – 5 Top Tips

-Brightspace at Conservatory Designs specialise in extending kitchens using either conservatories or sunrooms.
+Brightspace specialise in extending kitchens using either conservatories or sunrooms.
 With hundreds of Kitchen extensions completed here are the five things to remember when planning your new kitchen

 - Decide whether to leave your new sunroom or conservatory open-plan to the kitchen or separated by doors.
 Every family is at a different stage, you may want to create a kitchen extension which will allow a separate space for your teenagers but where you can keep an eye on them or you may have an empty nest and welcome back the family at weekends where you need a large open plan space.
 It is important to decide this at the planning stage as open plan will allow the floor to continue to the kitchen extension while a door frame may interrupt the flooring and also may create a different floor level depending on whether you leave the existing doors there or fit new doors to suit.

-- Keep it bright: the kitchen is the most used room in the house so you need to be sure that it does not become the darkest room in the house, when adding a kitchen extension you should be designing so that at the very least the kitchen will be as bright as it is before starting, if using a conservatory to extend your kitchen there will be no problem with light but if building a sunroom with a solid roof you should consider adding as many roof windows as is possible and also positioning these as close to the kitchen door and window to maximise the natural light back into the kitchen
+- Keep it bright: the kitchen is the most used room in the house so you need to be sure that it does not become the darkest room in the house, when adding a kitchen extension your design should ensure that at the very least the kitchen will be as bright as it is before starting, if using a conservatory to extend your kitchen there will be no problem with light but if building a sunroom with a solid roof you should consider adding as many roof windows as is possible and also positioning these as close to the kitchen door and window to maximise the natural light back into the kitchen

-The Brightspace team at Conservatory Designs have been adding kitchen extensions to homes across Leinster since 1989, our showrooms are open 7 days a week at Johnstown Garden Centre.
+The Brightspace team have been adding kitchen extensions to homes across Leinster since 1989, our showrooms are open 7 days a week at Johnstown Garden Centre.